codex-academy/expressjs-intro/steps/handlebars.md

 </div>{% endraw %}
 {% endhighlight %}

-combining the above template with this data:
+You can combe the above template with this data:

 ```javascript
 var user = {